simon-wolf/blog/_posts/2025-03-26-counting-the-cost.md

 ## Handling The Headers

-We don't want to include the first two table rows in our scan:
+I don't want to include the first two table rows in the scan:

 ```markdown
 | Item | Cost | Category |
 | --- | --: | :-: |
 ```

 The easiest way to do this is to check if field 3 (the Cost column) is a number or not.
-If it is not then we can ignore the record:
+If it is not then I can ignore the record:

 ```awk
 itemvalue = stripcurrency($3)